vonalven/vonalven.github.io/index.md

 At the end of this analysis, we truly hope you will get the best results (and income) with your listing.
-Eventhough the competition is tough, remember that few elements can improve a big deal your chance at success.
+Even though the competition is tough, remember that few elements can improve tremendously your chances of success.
 Also keep in mind that the parameters that most influence your future success will also depend on where your housing will be located.
- However, tourists’ expectations do meet in particular places regardless of the destination.
+ However, tourists’ expectations are conserved regardless of the destination.
 As might have been expected, most travelers aim for listings close to public transportations (distance_nearest_station) rented by a host they feel they can trust based on their experience (host_since) and that has a lot to offer (number_of_amenities).